ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/overview.md

 - Follow the [getting started tutorial](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-gettingstarted) to try out the service for free.
 - For the compliance standards that {{site.data.keyword.ihsdbaas_mongodb_full}} follow, see [Compliance](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-compliance).
-- Stay up to date with the latest features with [What's new](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-what-new).
+- Stay up to date with the latest features with [Release notes](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-what-new).